EdlawitGide/Portfolio/README.md

 # 🌟 Personal Portfolio Website 🌟

-Welcome to my personal portfolio website! 🎉 This site showcases my skills, projects, and experiences as a **[Your Profession/Field, e.g., Web Developer, Graphic Designer, etc.]**.
+Welcome to my personal portfolio website! 🎉 This site showcases my skills, projects, and experiences as a Computer Information Technology Major and an Aspiring Software Engineer.
 I’m excited to share my journey with you! 💖

 ## 💖 About Me